Gürzenich Orchestra Cologne

 The Gürzenich Orchestra Cologne (Gürzenich-Orchester Köln) is a German symphony orchestra based in Cologne.
 On some recordings, the orchestra goes under the name "Gürzenich-Orchester Kölner Philharmoniker".
 Its name comes from its past principal concert venue, the Gürzenich concert hall in Cologne.
-Currently, its primary concert venue is the Kölner Philharmonie.
+Its primary concert venue is the Kölner Philharmonie.

 History

 The Gürzenich Orchestra traces its origins to 1827, when a group of Cologne Bürger sponsored the creation of the "Cölner Concert-Gesellschaft" (Cologne Concert Society) to set up "Gesellschaftskonzerte" (Society concerts) and "Abonnementskonzerte" (subscription concerts).
 The orchestra began to give concerts at the Gürzenich concert hall in 1857, from which it derived its current name.
 In 1986, the orchestra took up residence at the Kölner Philharmonie.
 The orchestra also plays in opera productions in the Cologne Opera.